BenedictusAryo/Local-MLOps-Configuration/README.md

 Note: Make sure Docker Desktop is running and Kubernetes is enabled before running these commands.

 Note: Replace `<your-dockerhub-username>` with your actual Docker Hub username.

+# CI/CD using Github Action

+## GitHub Actions Workflows
+This project includes two GitHub Actions workflows for CI/CD:

+1. **Model Training and Evaluation** (`.github/workflows/model-training.yml`):
+   - Trigger: Runs on push events to branches matching the pattern `dev/*`.
+   - Steps:
+     - Set up the environment (CML, Python, and `uv`).
+     - Install dependencies.
+     - Run the data collection, preprocessing, model training, and testing pipeline.
+     - Generate a report on the model training pipeline and post it as a comment on the pull request.

+2. **Deploy to Production** (`.github/workflows/deploy-production.yml`):
+   - Trigger: Runs on push events to the `main` branch.
+   - Steps:
+     - Set up the environment (CML, Python, and `uv`).
+     - Install dependencies.
+     - Run the full pipeline (data collection, preprocessing, model training, and testing).
+     - Generate a report on the model training pipeline and post it as a comment on the pull request.
+     - Build and push the Docker image to Docker Hub.
+     - Note: The deployment to Kubernetes is done manually since the cluster is local.

+## Limitation
+### Manual Deployment
+Currently, the Docker and Kubernetes deployment is done manually since the cluster is local.
+Follow the steps above to deploy the application manually to your local Docker or Kubernetes cluster.

+Even though the deployment is manual, the CI/CD pipeline automates the process up to building and pushing the Docker image to Docker Hub.
+This ensures that the latest version of the application is always available as a Docker image, ready to be deployed.